 Webseite Institut für Maschinenelemente und Systementwicklung

-The Institute of Machine Elements and System Engineering researches the fundamental structural and tribological behaviour of machine elements and represents them in experimentally validated model descriptions.
-These model descriptions are used to analyse and design the functional, loss and noise behaviour of entire technical systems with a focus on drive technology.
-The developed models are also used to research and develop methods of Model Based Systems Engineering as a central element of future inductive product development processes.
+The Institute for Machine Elements and Systems Engineering researches the fundamental structural and tribological behaviour of machine elements and represents it in experimentally validated model descriptions.
+These models are used to organize and analyse the behaviour of technical systems in terms of functionality, losses, and noise emissions with a focus on drive technology.
+The developed models also serve as basis for the research and development of methods of Model Based Systems Engineering which are central elements of future industrial product development processes.

-- Promising topic and experience for a future career
+- Research experience for a future career in academics or industry

 We look forward to your application by email: